VagelisKalimeris/RestAPI-Manage-Productions-And-Crew/README.md

 ## Design
-#### Specs
+#### Specifications
 Productions have specific start/end dates and crew role requirements.
-Crew members(employees), have a specific role, and can have a set fire date or not(fixed-term or indefinite contract).
+Crew members(employees), have a specific role, and can have a set fire date(fixed-term) or no fire date(indefinite contract).
 A crew member can only be working at one production, at any given time.

 #### Challenge
-The main challenge was to find an efficient way to relate crew members with productions, all while supporting required operations.
+Find an efficient way to relate crew members with productions, all while supporting required date related operations.
 For instance:
-- To schedule a new production, we must first make sure there available crew members for each role requirement, during its length.
-These crew members must also be bound for this timeframe, so they cannot be allocated elsewhere.
+- To schedule a new production, there must be available crew members for each role requirement.
+These crew members should also be bound for this timeframe, so they cannot be allocated elsewhere.
-- To delete a production, its previously bound crew members must be released.
+- To delete a scheduled production, its bound crew members must be released.
-- To extend a production's duration, all of its bound crew members must be available during the new timeframe.
+- To change a scheduled production's duration, all its bound crew members must be available during the new timeframe.

 Similarly:
 - A crew member cannot be bound to any production after their fire date.
 - To fire a crew member before their current fore date, they must not be bound by any production after the new fire date.
-- To inquire crew availability for a specific timeframe, we must gather all crew members that are not bound to any production during this time.
+- To inquire crew availability for a specific timeframe, we need all crew members that are not bound to any production during this time.

-#### Solution
-Two main tables were used:
+To achieve all this two main tables were used:

-#### CREW
+##### CREW

 | id | full_name          | role          | hire_date | fire_date  |
 |----|--------------------|---------------|-----------|------------|